7 Things You Can Do If Your Credit Card Application Is Denied

 Review Your Free Credit Score

-Banks are now required to send a free credit score when your credit card application is denied.
+Under the Fair Credit Reporting Act, banks are now required to send a free credit score if it was a factor in denying your application.
 Unlike the adverse action credit report, you don't have to do anything to get your free credit score; the creditor should send it automatically after denying your credit card application.
-The free credit score will also list a few factors affecting your credit score, e.g., too high balances or too few installment accounts.
+The free credit score will also list a few factors affecting your credit score, such as too-high balances or too few installment accounts.

 Your credit score, along with the adverse action notice, will give you a better understanding of why you were denied.
 Work on improving your credit score to improve your chances of having your application approved next time.